23blocks-OS/TheLandingPage/README.md

 And just like that—**boom**—you’ve got a multi-page website!
 Whether it’s for FAQs, a blog, or a pricing page, the setup is quick and seamless.

-This version keeps the tone light and engaging while making the instructions clear and actionable.
-Let me know if you need further refinement!

 ## How to Deploy

 ### Using AWS Amplify